Read-The-Question/rtq-review/src/pages/md/owners/owner_sc_all.md

 </div>
 <div class='question question'>

-Put these decimals in order,starting with the largest.
+Put these decimals in order, starting with the largest.

 $0.201,0.021,0.21$